nickangtc/nickang-blog-gatsby/content/blog/10-things-our-kid-learned-on-a-road-trip/index.md

 Our daughter is 3 years old during this trip.
 This post is a collection of the valuable, teachable moments that would never have occurred if we simply flew 3 hours rather than drive for 5 days to Spain.

-### 1. The consequences of unbuckling the seat belt in-drive
+### 1. The consequences of unbuckling the seat belt in-drive.

 Driving somewhere in Spain, I noticed something odd in my peripheral vision: my daughter had gotten out of her child seat in our van!